 - 1. Submit a written application to return to the program.
 This must be done within a minimum of 30 days before the semester the student desires to enter.
 Applicant must follow the normal application procedure for the program. - 2.
 A student may reapply for re-admission one time only.
 Preference will be given to students that have not attempted the program in the past. - 3.
-A written examination and clinical practicum session will be administered to the student.
-The student will be required to demonstrate a level of didactic and clinical proficiency necessary to enter the semester for which he/she is applying.
-Both tests must be passed with a minimum of 75%.
+Any student failing to show up for the first day of class and lab without notifying the program has declined their position in the program.
+Exceptions can be made in emergent situations, as determined by the Program Director.